 Do you know where your original birth certificate is?
 Me neither.
 I know it is in my house somewhere, but it will take me at least an hour to hunt it down.
 A day spent putting all of your important paperwork from car maintenance records to tax information in some kind of system that makes sense to you, and in one place, will pay huge dividends in the future.
 Getting audited by the IRS?
 At least now you know where to find your tax documentation.

 Take a look at the graph on your phone or computer that shows what is taking up storage on your digital device.
 It will always be the photos.
 Chances are you aren't even friends with most of those people you took selfies with.
 And you probably don't want those pics you snapped while you had too much to drink to ever see the light of day (or the internet).

-Kill two birds with one stone and delete the pics you no longer need or want, and download the ones that you do to some external storage so you don't become one of the many victims of lost memories when you device crashes, gets lost/stolen or blows up
+Kill two birds with one stone and delete the pics you no longer need or want, and download the ones that you do to some external storage so you don't become one of the many victims of lost memories when your device crashes, gets lost/stolen or blows up.

 6. Walk Your Dog